 The recordings (“specimens”) functioned as samples in performed installations that scrutinized the schizophonic effect of acoustic and reproduced verberation in space.
 These works, which also studied the relationships between audio and audience in spaces include Copse (2010), Vinculum (Coincidence) (2011), and Droopy (2013).
 Elaborations of the indexical recording process itself were presented in the performed installations Vinculum (Courses) (2011), Vinculum (Courses) [Version Baschet] (2011), and A Vinculum Variation (2013).
 Sounds from the Vinculum archive also appear in the fixed, recorded compositions The Pleasance & The Purchase (2010), Bramble (2012), Soft Crown (2014), and Bluing/Blueing (2014).

-Selections from the Vinculum archive were transduced into sheets of galvanized steel, foam, glass, copper, aluminum, cork, and acrylic whose material properties produced further sonic and spatial effects.
+Selections from the Vinculum archive were transduced into sheets of galvanized steel, foam, glass, copper, aluminum, cork, and acrylic whose material excitation produced further sonic and spatial effects.
 These made up the sculpture series Vinculum (Passes) (2012) and Vinculum re: Screens for Mutual Attractions to Related Objects (Some Impossible) (2015).

 It may be incidental, conjected, manufactured (ideally observed), undifferentiated, captured, reproduced, but not repeated.